transdryad/RougeLand/README.md

 ## Installation
 If available, download the latest release from releases.
 Alternatively, compile from source:

-RougeLand requires SDL3, ZLIB, Meson, CMake, and a C++ compile & standard library to be installed and available on the system for compilation.
+RougeLand requires SDL3, ZLIB, Meson, CMake, and a C++ compiler & standard library to be installed and available on the system for compilation.
 Clone this git repo, and then cd into it in the terminal.

 ```bash